visgl/luma.gl/docs/upgrade-guide.md

 | `ShaderModuleInstance.getUniforms()` | Removed | `getShaderModuleUniforms(module, ...)`. | Interact directly with the shader module           |
 | `getDependencyGraph()`               | Removed | `getShaderModuleDependencies(module)` . | Interact directly with the shader module           |
 | `glsl` template string               | Removed | `/* glsl */` comment                    | Enable syntax highlighting in vscode using comment |

+**@luma.gl/webgl**

+- `WebGLDeviceContext` - Note that luma.gl v9.1 and onwards set `DeviceProps.webgl.preserveDrawingBuffers` to `true` by default.
+This can be disabled for some memory savings and a minor performance boost on resource limited devices, such as mobile phones, at the cost of not being able to take screenshots or rendering to screen without clearing it.

 ## Upgrading to v9.0